 Autism Spectrum Condition

-Autism Spectrum Condition (ASC) is a life-long developmental disability that affects one in 150 people.
-This includes people with Asperger’s syndrome.
+Autism Spectrum Condition (ASC) is a life-long developmental disability.
 The cause or causes of autism are, as yet, unknown.
 The developmental disability impairs (to varying degrees) a person's understanding of what he or she sees, hears and senses.
 This results in problems with social relationships, communication and behaviour.

 People with ASC may have average or above-average intelligence but they can find the post-secondary education experience daunting and challenging.
 However, many students have successful experiences in a range of subjects, most commonly in mathematics and computing.